garnaat/missingcloud/README.markdown

 If there is other data you would find useful, let me know or just fork the project and send a pull request.

+## IP Ranges

+The IP address ranges for each EC2 region is calculated using https://gist.github.com/559397.